sebad-git/PhotoPlaces/README.md

 # PhotoPlaces
- Android Project To take pictures in a location.
-Similar to Foursquare
+ Android Student Project To take pictures in a location.
+Similar to Foursquare.